Pfc. Leon Foster Atha

 Kelly B. Atha & Amanda Fitzgerald-Atha and

-raised at 424 Averton in Frankfort,
+raised at 424 Averton in Frankfort, Kentucky, and

-children.
-In the 1940 census, his occupation
+the 1940 census, his occupation was listed as

-was listed as being a truck driver.
+being a truck driver.

 On January 21, 1941, Leon was inducted into the U. S. Army at Louisville, Kentucky.
 He did his basic training at Fort Knox.
 Kentucky, and was assigned to Headquarters Company of the 192nd Tank Battalion.
 He attend school and qualified as a tank mechanic.
 It is known that he married Jeanette Lyons in August 1941 before the battalion took part in maneuvers.

 In September 1941, Leon took part in maneuvers